i2p/i2p.www/i2p2www/spec/updates.rst

 **Atom <i2p:revocations> Details:**

 This entity is optional and there is at most one <i2p:revocations> entity in the feed.
-This feature is scheduled for implementation in release 0.9.26.
-The specification below is preliminary and subject to change.
+This feature is supported as of release 0.9.26.

 The <i2p:revocations> entity contains one or more <i2p:crl> entities.
 The
 <i2p:crl> entity contains the following attributes: